irismusicproject/irismusicproject.github.io/donate.md

 ---
 layout: page
-title: Donate
+title: Donate to the Iris Music Project
 permalink: /donate/
 ---

-### Donate to the Iris Music Project
+Thank you so much for considering a donation to the Iris Music Project!

 All donations are tax deductible.
 There are two simple ways to donate: